-I’ll be giving a talk to the Friends of the Melrose Public Library next week about my sculpture, The Reader, installed there in 1999.
+I gave a talk to the Friends of the Melrose Public Library last month about my sculpture, The Reader, installed there in 1999.
 I never expected it to become “iconic” but it’s great news.
-The talk time and more information here on Wicked Local.
+More information here on Wicked Local.

 “The Reader” soon after installation.
 Photo by Sharon Shea.

 Come and see my talk and exhibit this coming Thursday at 1pm in the Museum’s project center.
 I had a great week last week talking about sculpture, how I make my work, and the American Renaissance sculptor Sally James Farnham, one of the early 20th century’s foremost monument sculptors, who grew up around the corner.

 This is a projection piece I’ve been working on for over a year now, off and on.
 Once I figure out how to do a panoramic shot in the dark I’ll be able to show more.
 Most of the drawings are done on plexiglass chips, or else found plastic trash.
 I use either 3 or 4 overhead projectors, depending on how much wall is available.
 I was trying to sum up the materials used and came up with this: Actual and manufactured detritus, unfired clay, projected drawing on plexiglass, knitted mylar.